clicalmani/tonka/docs/controllers.md

 ## Adding Validation Attribute

-To add validation attribute to a controller, you can use the `Clicalmani\Validation\AsValidator` class provided by Tonka ORM.
+To add validation attribute to a controller, you can use the `Clicalmani\Validation\AsValidator` class provided by **Elegant ORM**.
 This class will check the request's attributes against the defined validation rules and throw a `ValidationException` if any of the rules are violated.

 Here is an example of how to add validation to a controller method: